Sawyer Mini Water Filter Review

 Who Should be Interested in the Sawyer Mini Water Filtration System?

 The design of this filter is really for those looking for a small, light to carry option like ultralight and Appalachian Trail hikers.
 And it is a great choice for them.
 It should also appeal to hunters, fishermen, or anyone who spends any time in the backcountry.

 As an option for emergency situations, this would certainly get the job done but may not be your best option.
-The real niche for the Mini would be in a bug out bag or get home bag.

 Firstly, we have to talk about the filter capacity of the Sawyer Mini.
 By that, what I really mean is the amount of water this filter can process before it is no longer safe or functional.
 Sawyer rates that at 100,000 gallons!
 To make that number a little easier to understand, that’s enough water to supply a family of four with drinking water for 136 years!
 I am sure the filter itself would break long before then but it’s still an impressive number.